elitak/PPJoy/README.md

 # PPJoy
 Windows LPT/Virtual Joystick driver, originally developed by Deon Van Der Westhuysen.
+Special thanks to Deon for developing these drivers and releasing the code as open source.
 See:<br />
 http://ppjoy.blogspot.com

 This repository is a safe keeping of the PPJoy source code.
 It also includes some required fixes